Svish/cypress-helper-redux/README.md

 - `MyRootState` – The shape of your root state
 - `MyRootAction` – The type of allowed actions, e.g. `AnyAction` or a composite type of all your applications defined actions
 - `MyActionCreators` – The type of your action creator object
+- `MySelectors` – The type of your selectors object

 Create a new file, e.g. `cypress/support/cypress-helper-redux.d.ts`, and start by defining those types: